tann3rjm129/NYTapp/README.md

 -Uses javascript, jquery, api's.

-Was a group project, with split between the front and back ends.
+Was a group project, split between the front and back ends.

 Enjoy.